lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 Ok, this is just a local time, can't we just keep time zone of the location next to UTC instant and transform it to the local time when we need it?
 Isn't it just a presentation problem?

 Yeah...
-You can do that.. but the place **where** you do the transformation from UTC to local time is also matters.
+You can do that.. but the place **where** you do transformation from UTC to local time is also matters.

 If we (over)simplify picture, then usually what you have is